-Palliative or end-of-life care aims at improving the quality of life of those who are terminally ill.
+Palliative or end-of-life care aims at improving the quality of life of people who are terminally ill.
 It focuses on:

 - Relieving pain and symptoms.
 Medications and complementary therapies such as massage therapy, acupuncture and physiotherapy can be used to treat symptoms such as pain, fatigue and shortness of breath.

 - Managing disability.
 Many patients can experience progressive disability and will depend more and more on others to take care of them.
 Home support services can provide meal preparation, cleaning service and transportation.
 You may also receive assistive devices that can help you to be as independent as possible.